Introduction to eBPF

 try:

-Running the modified version now allows to probe for specific file names, like all the .bin files:
+Running the modified version now allows you to probe for specific file names, like all the .bin files:

 $ sudo /usr/sbin/opensnoop-bpfcc.new --contains '.bin' --name qemu-system-x86